akashcodejames/webm-TO-mp4-converter-encoded-in-H.264-format-/README(Very Important).md

 5 - REFER through webmconvertTomp4.py if you need how code is working and Note to change paths variable in the codde to the directory where your videos are saved.

+6 - You can check which video is presently in conversion , https://github.com/akashcodejames/webm-TO-mp4-converter-encoded-in-H.264-format-/wiki/How-to-check-which-videos-is-currently-in-Conversion.